microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 - 2023/10/08

-   Create DAX measures and visualizations to provide insights
+   Create DAX measures and visualizations to provide insights (Proof Of Concept).

 - 2023/10/15

-   Fix and check the report.
+   Create and design Power BI report on top of POC version.

 - 2023/10/22